bellkev/ToneBoard/README.md

 # ToneBoard

 ToneBoard is a Chinese keyboard for iOS that requires you to enter the correct tones while typing simplified Chinese with Pinyin.
+It is [available on the Apple App Store](https://apps.apple.com/us/app/toneboard-keyboard/id1602036971).

 ## Motivation